apache/unomi/extensions/router/README.md

     Omit the `itemId` when creating new entry, `configType` can be '**recurrent**' for file/ftp/network path polling or  '**oneshot**' for one time import (in case of oneshot configuration, omit the properties.source attribute).

     The `properties.source` attribute is an Apache Camel endpoint uri (See http://camel.apache.org/uris.html for more details).
 Unomi Router is designed to use **File** and **FTP** Camel components.

+           **path** the path to the file
+           **fileName** is the name of the file to consume, you can use a pattern by using include option instead of fileName (eg. include=.*.csv)
+           **move** is the folder where you want to move you consumed files (By default they are moved to '.camel' folder) **consumer.delay** the polling frequency on the specified path, have different format (number of milliseconds, or '2s', '1h', etc.)

     The attribute `properties.mapping` is a Map of:
     * Key: Profile property id in Unomi
     * Value: Index of the column in the imported file to copy the in the previous property.

+    The attribute `columnSeparator` is a string that defaults to "," the most common column separator for CSV files.

-    The attribute `mergingProperty` is the profile property id in Unomi to use to check for duplication.
+    The attribute `lineSeparator` is a string that defaults to "\n" the most common line separator for files.

-    The attribute `propertiesToOverwrite` is a list of profile properties ids to overwrite, if **null** all properties will be overwritten.
+    The attribute `multiValueSeparator` is a string that defaults to "|".

+    **ATTENTION:** Be careful not to use the same separator as for column.

+    The attribute `multiValueDelimiter` is a string that defaults to an empty string (No delimiter), some CSV producers tend to wrap multivalued column use this attribute to specify your producers' delimiter
+    (eg. for brackets you can fill the field with "[]", opening and closing are needed).

     The attribute `hasHeader` is a boolean that defaults to false (the imported file has no header).

     The attribute `hasDeleteColumn` is a boolean that defaults to false (the imported file' last column is a delete flag).

+    The attribute `mergingProperty` is the profile property id in Unomi to use to check for duplicates.

+    The attribute `overwriteExistingProfiles` is a flag to tell what you want to do if the profile already exist (**Merge -> true / Skip -> false**).

+    The attribute `propertiesToOverwrite` is a list of profile properties ids to overwrite (ignored if 'overwriteExistingProfiles' is **false**), if **null** all properties will be overwritten.

     The attribute `active` is the flag to activate or deactivate the import configuration.

     Concerning oneshot import configuration using the previously described service will only create the import configuration, to send the file to process you need to call :

     `POST /cxs/importConfiguration/oneshot`
     `Content-Type : multipart/form-data`

     First multipart with the name '**importConfigId**' is the importConfiguration to use to import the file, second one with the name '**file**' is the file to import.

-    2. Send your export configuration:
+  3. Send your export configuration:

     An export configuration is nothing else than a simple JSON to describe how you want to export your data (Profiles).
     To create/update an export configuration